aeytkn-tr/cmpe537-HW3/README.md

 We have implemented a number of methods to achieve these goals.
 We, then, combined these methods to create full pipelines that predict image tags.
 The “Caltech20” dataset given with the assignment is used for training and testing.

 Group Members:
-Mahmut Karaca
+Mahmut Karaca,
-İpek Erdoğan
+İpek Erdoğan,
-Muhammed Yasin Adıyaman
+Muhammed Yasin Adıyaman,
-Ahmet Emin Yetkin
+Ahmet Emin Yetkin,
 Ahmet Karagöz